vlaate/vladsc/README.md

      VCC = 3V3 pin on the ESP8266

 ### ESP-01 version powered with AAA batteries:
-    0.1 uF capacitor between VCC and GND pins of the ESP-01.
+    Small 0.1 uF capacitor between VCC and GND pins of the ESP-01.
     MT3608 voltage booster, to raise 2xAA (or 2xAAA) battery voltage to 3.3V.
-    1000 uF capacitor between the MT3608 VCC and GND outputs, to deal with the power consumption spikes of the ESP-01
+    Larger 1000 uF capacitor between the MT3608 VCC and GND outputs, to deal with the power consumption spikes of the ESP-01